 Trustee’s Duty to Administer Trust According to Its Terms

 It is common for a trust beneficiary to be concerned their trustee is deviating from the terms of their trust.
-If that is happening, then it is important to know what you can do about it.
+If that is happening, then knowing what you can do about it is essential.

 If a trust is being administered in California, then the trustee must administer the trust according to the terms of the trust.

 This law is exactly what it sounds like.
 Like most laws, it requires the application of common sense.
 The trustee must carry out the terms of the trust as they are written in the trust.
 The trustee does not have to make up rules to suit their needs, memories, or beliefs.
 The breach of duty to administer the trust according to its terms can take many forms.
 Below are some common ones.

 Suppose a trust makes specific gifts to certain individuals.
 For example, a trust may say each grandchild is to receive $10,000.
 To know what has to happen, just use your common sense.
 If there are three grandchildren and the trust is worth more than $30,000, then the trustee is obligated to distribute from the trust $10,000 to each of the three grandchildren.

 Now that you know what is supposed to happen, evaluate the assets in the trust.
-If the trust has a hundred thousand dollars in cash and little or no debt, then it is reasonable to expect the trustee will make the distributions to each of the grandchildren fairly quickly.
+Suppose the trust has a hundred thousand dollars in cash and little or no debt.
+Then it is reasonable to expect the trustee to make the distributions to each grandchildren fairly quickly.
 On the other hand, if the trust owns only the settlor’s house, there is obviously no cash on hand to distribute.
-The house will have to be sold before the specific gifts can be made.
-If the trustee moves at a businesslike pace to prepare the house for sale, list the house for sale, and get it sold, then the trustee is acting properly.
+The house must be sold before the specific gifts can be made.
+If the trustee moves at a businesslike pace to prepare the home for sale, list the house for sale, and get it sold, then the trustee is acting properly.
 If the trustee is not doing these things, they are breaching their fiduciary duty to the specific gift beneficiaries.